Leangchhay1523/automata-project/docs/fa-validation.md

 **2.1 Check Set of State (Q)**

-- Q has finite number of state
+- Q has a finite number of state
 - Q must be non-empty, at least one state.

 **2.2 Check Alphabet (Σ)**

-- Σ has finite number of symbol
+- Σ has a finite number of symbol
 - Σ must be non-empty, at least one symbol.

 **2.3 Check Transition Functions (δ)**

 Every transition must have:

-- Current start and destination state must be in Q
+- The current state and all next states defined in a transition must be members of Q.
 - All input symbols must be in Σ

 **2.4 Check Initial State (q0)**